Easy recipes from around the World, including Great British classics, dinners and snacks

 campfire stew, campfire stew recipe, slow cooker campfire stew, slow cooker gammon

-dinner, main, gammon
+dinner, main, gammon, comfort food,

 American